hsf-training/training-center/README.md

 ## Contributors ✨

+This website is based on a prototype from [@aniumbott](https://https://github.com/Aniumbott/).
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->